Hailey-Ross/ExcelDB/README.md

-Requires setup, will update the Readme with more info at a later date
+Provided as-is, requires setup, I *might* update the Readme with more info.

 ♥ Hails